AdaCore/spark2014/lrm/source/packages.rst

    end Sensor.Raw;

-Volatile, Input, Output, Part_Of Aspects
+Input, Output, Part_Of Aspects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. todo: This section in the process of being updated by TJJ

-For variables which are declared directly within the visible part of a package specification, the Volatile, Input, Output and Part_Of aspects may be specified directly as part of the variable's declaration.
+Variable declarations may have the Input, Output and Part_Of aspects specified directly as part of declaration.

 .. centered:: **Legality Rules**

 #.
-Input and Output are Boolean aspects, so have no
+Input and Output are Boolean aspects.
-   ``aspect_definition`` part.

-#.
-The Input and Output aspects may only be applied to a
-   variable declaration that appears in the visible part of a package specification.

 #.
 If a variable has the Volatile aspect, then it must also have
    exactly one of the Input or Output aspects.